 In 2022, the Company executed three separate workforce reduction plans (the "2022 Reduction Plans") to reduce costs, improve Local branch-level profitability, and focus resources on its instant underwriting capabilities.
 The Reduction Plans during 2022 included the elimination of approximately 1,076 positions across the Company, or approximately 52% of the Company's workforce as of December 31, 2022.
 On August 2, 2023, the Company committed to an additional workforce reduction plan (the "2023 Reduction" and collectively with the 2022 Reductions Plans, the "Reduction Plans") to improve cost efficiency and focus on our instant underwriting technology and Underwriting operations.
 The 2023 Reduction included the elimination of approximately 70 positions across the Company, or approximately 17% of the Company's then current workforce.
-The Company estimates that it will incur approximately \$0.7 million in charges in connection with the 2023 Reduction, including cash expenditures for employee benefits, severance payments, payroll taxes and related facilitation costs offset by forfeitures of bonus and stock-based compensation.
-The Company expects the execution of the Reduction Plans, including cash payments, will be substantially complete by December 31, 2023.
+The execution of the Reduction Plans, including cash payments, was substantially complete as of December 31, 2023.